 Heather Taylor is a writer, director and co-founder of the creative studio Cereal Made.
 She is an alum of the 2018/19 Bell Media Prime Time TV program (in association with ABC Signature Studios) and 2019 Corus Writer’s Apprentice Program.
 She has developed shorts, web series and features – both narrative and documentary – and graduated with a Masters in screenwriting from City University, London.
 After living in western Canada and the UK, Heather now splits her time between New York and Toronto.

-While in London, Heather attended the advanced screenwriting program at the Royal Court Theatre and authored 3 poetry collections.
+While in London, Heather attended the advanced playwriting program at the Royal Court Theatre and authored 3 poetry collections.
 She was also a host on Resonance FM & Sound Radio with guest slots on CKUA (Edmonton), CKUF (Victoria), BBC London Radio and Radio Canada International.
-Her audio mini-series “How I ended up on a Small Island” reached all corners of the globe with listeners writing in from West Bengal to “somewhere in the Pacific” on board a ship.
+Her audio mini-series “How I ended up on a Small Island” reached all corners of the globe with listeners from West Bengal to “somewhere in the Pacific” on board a ship.